XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: 3-core

-\section{\xt-core}
+\section{\x3-core}

-\xt-core is a subset of XCSP3, with what can be considered as the main concepts of Constraint Programming (although, of course, this is quite subjective).
-The interest of \xt-core is multiple: \begin{itemize} \item focusing on the most popular constraints, \item facilitating parsing process through dedicated parsers in Java and C++, using callback functions, \item and defining a core format for future competitions of constraint solvers. \end{itemize}
+\x3-core is a subset of \x3, with what can be considered as the main concepts of Constraint Programming (although, of course, this is quite subjective).
+The interest of \x3-core is multiple: \begin{itemize} \item focusing on the most popular frameworks (CSP and COP) and constraints, \item facilitating the parsing process by means of available parsers written in Java and C++ (which use callback functions), \item and defining a core format for comparisons and competitions of constraint solvers. \end{itemize}